longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ### 1. Electrostatic catalysis in unusual solvent environment;

 Achieving electrostatic catalysis in polar solvent is highly desirable, especially in some unusual solvent environment where the mean field approximation is invalid.
 For example, under some conditions, the normal solvent networks can be broken and the ordered solvent is formed, this is a very interesting phenomenon.
-In [2020JACS](https://pubs.acs.org/doi/abs/10.1021/jacs.0c05643), employing classical molecular dynamic simulations with the Drude oscillator-based polarizable force field, quantum chemical calculations, and ONIOM (DFT:semi-empirical) multiscale calculations, we investiagted the potential of ordered solvent and ionic liquids in catalysing chemical reactions.
+In [2020JACS](https://pubs.acs.org/doi/abs/10.1021/jacs.0c05643) working with the group of [Prof.Ekaterina I Pas](https://mccg.erc.monash.edu/), employing classical molecular dynamic simulations with the Drude oscillator-based polarizable force field, quantum chemical calculations, and ONIOM (DFT:semi-empirical) multiscale calculations, we investiagted the potential of ordered solvent and ionic liquids in catalysing chemical reactions.

 ![Ordered solvent and ionic liquids](/images/TOC-300dpi.png)